-ROLANDLOHSS: That's a curious story.
+ROLAND LOHSS: That's a curious story.
 A coincidence, I would say.
-I'm actually a doctor and worked for over ten years as a general practitioner, for a long time in the hospital.
+I'm actually a doctor and worked as a general practitioner for over ten years, for a long time in the hospital.
 In 2005, the Parkhotel was looking for a new general manager.
 I knew that because I was one of the Parkhotel's shareholders at the time.
 At that time I had to make an important decision, namely to start a practice.
 And so I started thinking about what it might be like to swap my medical profession for that of a hotelier.

 What attracted you to becoming a hotelier?

-ROLANDLOHSS: In the hotel business, I am a classic career changer.
+ROLAND LOHSS: In the hotel industry, I am a classic career changer.
 I can cook a bit and manage quite well in a kitchen - but I don't have any more gastronomic experience to show.
-But - I like being a host, I always have been, and that's what counts.
+But - I like being a host, that's what I've always been and that's what counts.

-But switching from the medical profession to the hotel business just like that takes courage?
+But it takes courage to switch from the medical profession to the hotel business just like that?

 ROLAND LOHSS: I got my chutzpah and entrepreneurial thinking from my father.
 I simply got involved in the adventure because I really wanted to live out my creative side.
 There is so much to create and decide in the hotel's daily routine that it never gets boring.
 Whether we're hosting a wedding or a conference, we want it to be memorable for our guests.
-Even though it's a fulfilling job, it's truly fulfilling to be a hotelier - and I would choose it that way again anytime.
+Even though it is a fulfilling job, it is truly fulfilling to be a hotelier - and I would decide that way again at any time.

 What is the difference between being a doctor and being a host?

-ROLANDLOHSS: Taking care of patients or hotel guests is not that different.
-As a nurse doing my community service, I worked in a surgical department in a hospital.
+ROLAND LOHSS: Taking care of patients or hotel guests is not that different.
+When I was a nurse doing my community service, I worked in a surgical department in a hospital.
 There, I also took care of people's well-being, and I enjoyed doing that very much.
 Then, as now, it was a matter of perceiving what the individual needs and making sure that he or she gets it.
 We want to do our job well and reliably fulfill the wishes of our guests.

-ANNEGRET LOHSS: Over time, you gain a lot of experience in sensing what the other person might need.
+ANNEGRET LOHSS: Over time, you gain a great deal of experience in sensing what the other person might need.
 In other words, reading wishes from the eyes.
 In medicine, that's called "prevention."
-I am a nurse and a respiratory therapist, so I have been able to transfer the expertise from the therapeutic context directly to the hotel business.
+I am a nurse and a respiratory therapist, so I have been able to transfer the expertise from the therapeutic context directly to the hotel industry.

-ROLAND LOHSS: I think that you really bring a different perspective to things.
+ROLAND LOHSS: I think that you really do bring a different perspective to things.
 For example, we know from medicine how important a peaceful sleep is for regeneration.
-That's why we have equipped our rooms with the best mattresses that allow optimal relaxation.
+That's why we've equipped our rooms with the best mattresses for optimal relaxation.
 And we are pleased that we can offer our guests the best conditions for this with our direct location by the park.
 This is especially appreciated by our commuting business guests.
 The wonderful park with its beautiful old trees is simply a blessing.